 The movement of gravel within a river system and changes to the active channel is part of natural river processes.
 Most of the time it is of no consequence, but sometimes gravel build-up can cause issues by reducing the capacity of river channels or concentrating flows to cause increased erosion.
-It is important to allow some natural movement of gravel within the river system to protect the natural environment, but this needs to be balanced against appropriate flood mitigation measures and impacts on local aquifers.
-Table 25 summarises the options that Council has considered in order to improve the mitigation of river flood risks.
+It is important to allow some natural movement of

-Table 25: Principal Options to Address Gravel Aggregation
+TABLE 25: Principal Options to Address Gravel Aggregation